vanzasetia/react-card-business-component/README.md

 ### JavaScript import and export

-I learn a little bit of this.
+I learned a little bit of this.
 I never get a chance to use them in my projects.
 So, this is the first time I am using the `import` and `export` keywords.

 In React it is common thing to use those keywords such as importing components, SVGs, and stylesheets.